pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 The latest Jumper 4-in-1 modules come with a USB port but it's in fact a built in FTDI appearing on the computer as a CP2102 serial device.
 You should use the method **Upload via Serial inc. Bootloader** instead of Upload via USB.
 'Flash from TX' is supported once the bootloader is installed.

 ### Select an Upload Method
-There are three methods to upload firmware to an STM32 module:
+There are a total of five firmware upload methods to an STM32 module:
-* **Upload via USB** - uses the USB port on the module
 * **Flash from TX** - uses the bootloader mode of radios running ersky9x or OpenTX to upload the firmware.
 The radio needs to run the latest bootloader with the Multi Flash app.
+* **Auto Detect (USB or Serial)** - Detects automatically if the upload method is USB or Serial.
+You need to configure the correct COM port in the IDE which is created when plugging the module.
+* **Upload via USB** - uses the USB upload method through the USB plug of the module.
+It requires the presence of a bootloader in the module.
-* **Upload via Serial inc. Bootloader (FTDI)** - uses the serial interface on the module via a USB-to-TTL adapter
+* **Upload via Serial inc. Bootloader (FTDI)** - uses the serial interface of the module via a USB-to-TTL adapter to install the bootloader and firmware.
+* **Upload via Serial (FTDI)** - uses the serial interface of the module via a USB-to-TTL adapter to install the firmware.

+You will most likely use only once on a brand new module the **Upload via Serial inc. Bootloader (FTDI)** method to load the bootloader+firmware.
+Any successive updates will be done using either **Auto Detect (USB or Serial)** or **Flash from TX** depending on your preference.

 1. Under **Tools -> Upload Method** select an upload method